 In my “Foundation” essays, I made an energetic effort to postulate that there was an inherent reason to leave the Dark Arts alone.
 That reason being a variation of the traditional trope that to get swept up in Darkness ultimately diminishes you.
-By that time we’d seen the creature that came out of the stone cauldron in the graveyard of Little Hangleton, and that creature did not stack up favorably with the charismatic Dark Lord of everyone’s wibbling about through the story up to that point.
+By that time we’d seen the creature that came out of the stone cauldron in the graveyard at Little Hangleton, and that creature did not stack up favorably with the charismatic Dark Lord of everyone’s wibbling about through the story up to that point.

-I had originally thought that the lure of the opportunity of study such magic under patronage might be one of the benefits that was framed as a reason to sign up with Tom Riddle’s Death Eaters.
+I had originally thought that the lure of the opportunity of study such magic under such patronage might be one of the benefits that was framed as a reason to sign up with Tom Riddle’s Death Eaters.
 At the time, I believed that to many of the other characters in the Potterverse, such an offer might have a reasonably widespread appeal.

-While the arrogance of youth and its accompanying conviction of personal immunity might very well have shielded a young follower during the early days, when he considered Dark Arts study to be a part of his “birthright” that those wusses in the Ministry were trying to deny him, he might, after a period of unrestrained Dark Arts activity under Voldemort’s sponsorship, have very well found himself undergoing some “dark night of the soul” as a consequence of those activities which might have set any available family skeletons a-dancing, and may have served as the necessary wake-up call prompting him to rethink whether signing up with the DEs was really all that good an idea.
+I also thought that while the arrogance of youth and its accompanying conviction of personal immunity might very well have shielded a young follower during the early days, when he considered Dark Arts study to be a part of his “birthright” that those wusses in the Ministry were trying to deny him, he might, after a period of unrestrained Dark Arts activity under Voldemort’s sponsorship, have very well found himself undergoing some “dark night of the soul” as a consequence of those activities which might have set any available family skeletons a-dancing, and may have served as the necessary wake-up call prompting him to rethink whether signing up with the DEs was really all that good an idea.
 That is certainly a variation of the story that Dumbledore was handing out regarding Professor Snape, anyway.

-In point of fact, by this time, I also do not believe that Snape did sign on with the DEs for any such straightforward reasons.
-Rowling now invites us to believe that he signed on for no better reason than that he was asked to, by the only people who would give him the time of day.
 But then Rowling fairly obviously has no interest in even making up her mind about what the Dark Arts even are supposed to be.
 She never bothered to set up that part of the foundation of her exercise in world-building.

 So, if no one objects, I will stick to my own interpretation on the issue.
 I at least have one.
 Admittedly, while applying it to the Potterverse may be a mistake, it can only be an improvement in matters of offering some kind of guidance.
 For, inside of canon, there appear to be no guidelines whatsoever.